herooutoftime/cf-statifier/README.md

 Files will be written to the following directories (depending on your settings):
 * Form & unprocessed mail(s): `[STYLESHEET_DIRECTORY]/cf_static`
 * Processed mail(s): `[STYLESHEET_DIRECTORY]/cf_static/cf7_proc`
+    * These files are regenerated when saving a CF7-entry!

 ## Frequently Asked Questions

 * **Q**: Where should I store my static files for CF7?